 Types of Recycled Fabrics

-Several types of recycled fabrics have found their niche in the environmentally friendly textile market.
+Several types of recycled fabric have found their niche in the environmentally friendly textile market.
 Some of the most recognized include:

 Recycled polyester